 I think most couples agree that photography should be a priority in their wedding, but what about those that don't have a big budget?

 While many of the big names in photography hide their prices and require you to inquire first, others offer transparent wedding packages and unique options.
-In Utah, there are many wedding photographers who are early in their career, but who still take amazing photos.
+In Utah, there are many LDS wedding photographers who are early in their career, but who still take amazing photos.
 There are also many experienced professional photographers that offer affordable prices!

 If you've already done your research and you're still having trouble finding a photographer in your range, here's what I'd suggest: